 High school students may complete courses at Pennsylvania Highlands during their junior and senior years to earn early college credits.
-In addition to completing the non-matriculated student application process, prospective students in this category must submit a recommendation from their high school principal or guidance counselor.
+Prospective students should complete a Dual Enrollment Application, and must submit a letter of recommendation from their high school principal or guidance counselor authorizing he/she to attend a course at the college.
 This process must be repeated for each semester in which a student intends to enroll while they are in high school.
 High school students who wish to enroll in English or mathematics courses must complete placement testing via the processes noted above prior to registration to ensure they have had adequate preparation for college-level coursework.